 Were You Hurt by a Distracted Driver?

 Every driver has certain legal responsibilities behind the wheel, and one of the most basic responsibilities is to give your full attention to the road.
 Unfortunately, some motorists fail to do so, and they can cause serious harm to others.
 If you’ve been hit by a distracted driver, you have rights under Texas law.
-The Houston distracted driving accident lawyers at Smith & Hassler, Attorneys at Law will protect those rights.
+The Houston car accident lawyers at Smith & Hassler, Attorneys at Law will protect those rights.

 Car accidents caused by distracted drivers can have life-altering consequences.
 It’s not just medical bills: your career, your quality of life, and your future are all affected.
 Don’t go up against an insurance company alone.
 Schedule your free consultation with Smith & Hassler today.